StackVista/stackstate-docs/configure/opentelemetry/traces/manual-instrumentation-mappings-for-stackstate.md

 ### Resource Name
   - `Key`
     - resource.name
-  - `Expected value`
+  - `Expected`
     - This field can be any string value
-  - `Example value`
+  - `Example`
-    - AWS RDS Database Trace
+    - Database
   - `Description`
-    - This will be the resource displayed under your trace perspective for a specific trace.
+    - This will be the resource.name will be displayed under your trace perspective for a specific trace.

 {% tabs %}
-{% tab title="Trace Perspective View" %}
+{% tab title="Trace Perspective" %}

-**The resource name can be found in the following location**
+**Example of where the resource.name is displayed within the Trace Perspective**

-1) In your top navigation bar click on the `trace perspective` icon
+1) In your top navigation bar click on the `trace perspective` menu item.
-2) Find the trace in the list of traces and click on it to expand the trace.
+2) Find the trace in the list of traces and click on it to expand the trace (There might be multiple traces, make sure you select one that contains your trace).
-3) The section on your right side will contain a column row with the value 'Resource', that contain the value you defined, as seen below in the image.
+3) The section on your right side will contain a row with the key `Resource`, the value displayed next to the key will be the one you defined.

 ![service type](../../../.gitbook/assets/otel_traces_trace_resource.png)